SoftwareSeniPT/ss-codex/markdowns/getting-started.md

 As a newly joined employee in SoftwareSeni, you will need to perform several tasks.
 Communication apps, e-mail, project management tools, and many more.
 Below is a list of things you should do on your first day in SS.

 ### Seat
+Depending where you will be assign, HR should provide you the proper place for you to excel your skills.
+If you are an Intern, you might have to travel around the office during your stay, as you explore many facade of the company.

 ### E-mail
 SoftwareSeni uses a very commun e-mail server.
 The GMail for Business.
 HR should have assigned that to you already, if not, see with them ASAP.
 If already, you can always prepare your e-mail signature.